When you start a podcast, it allows you to show your expertise to your audience in a fun and captivating way.

 If you do decide to host a guest on your podcast, you need to make sure they can bring something to the table for your topic.
 Try finding friends or colleagues who are also in your industry and ask them about their experience and knowledge.

 By having guests on your podcast, you are increasing your use of B2B marketing and establishing relationships within your industry.
 One of the goals of B2B marketing is to demonstrate your expertise to potential customers and to establish yourself as an industry leader.
-Through starting a podcast, you can reach these goals.
+By starting a podcast, you can reach these goals.

 Interviews and special guests are a great way to fill in time on your podcast.
 By having another person on set with you, it can create natural conversation, introduce new opinions, and increase your audience.

-Another goal of B2B marketing is to aggregate your audience with the audience of the companies you have formed relationships with.
+Another goal of B2B marketing is to aggregate your audience with the audience of the companies you have formed relationships.
 When you have someone else on your podcast, make sure they promote the episode to their followers and customers.
 This is an easy way to grow your reach to new levels.